"""

 if not self.django_server_future or not self.django_server_future.is_running():

-self.django_server_future = self.thread_pool_executor.submit(start_django_server)
+self.django_server_future = self.runtime_executor.submit_task(start_django_server)

 [docs]

-def start_force_https_server(self, log_message: bool = True):
+def start_https_redirect_server(self, log_message: bool = True):

 """

-Starts force HTTPS redirect micro application.
+Starts HTTPS redirect micro application in a new process.

 Args: